Claudio-R/shaping-music/README.md

     4.3 The discriminator should distinguish the output of the autoencoder (from 4.2) from the ground truth;

     4.4 Use the output of the discriminator to update the GAN.

+# How to use it
+From the root folder run the following command to install the dependencies:

+`pip install -r ./docs/requirements.txt`

+Then call:

+`python3 app.py`